kavia-common/flashlight-control-171656-171665/flashlight_app_frontend/README.md

 - Live torch state updates using CameraManager.TorchCallback to keep the UI consistent with system torch state.
 - Portrait-only orientation with minimal UI and subtle fade animations to reinforce state changes.
 - AppCompat/Material-friendly approach with an “Ocean Professional” palette.
+- About screen with app version info and links to Privacy Policy and Open Source Licenses.
+- In-app Privacy Policy and Open Source Licenses pages rendered locally (no network).

 ## Design Theme (Ocean Professional)
 The UI follows a modern, minimalist aesthetic with rounded shapes, subtle shadows, and smooth transitions.